carbon-language/carbon-lang/llvm/lib/Target/ARM/README.txt

 aligned on 8-byte boundary.
 This requires more information on load / store nodes (and MI's?) then we currently carry.

-6) (From CoreGraphics):  struct copies appear to be done field by field instead of by words, at least sometimes:
+6) struct copies appear to be done field by field instead of by words, at least sometimes:

 struct foo { int x; short s; char c1; char c2; };